shrenik-jain/ai-powered-job-market/README.md

 3. The data is present inside the `/data` folder as `.csv` files

-4. Run the main script: python3 main.py
+4. Run the main script:
+    - To see the results on AI Impact on Jobs Dataset: `python3 ai_impact_on_jobs.py`
+    - To see the results on AI Job Market Insights Dataset:`python3 ai_job_market_insights.py`
+    - To see the results on both the Datasets: `python3 main.py`

 5. To view the plots and visualizations, you can run the `AI_Job_Market.ipynb` notebook either locally or in a [Google Colab environment](https://colab.research.google.com/notebooks/intro.ipynb)
 <br>